 First, locate where your ice machine’s venting is on the unit.
 The location of the vent will differ based on which brand ice maker you own.
 If you have a Manitowoc ice machine, the vents will likely be on the side of the unit.
 Hoshizaki ice makers often have front-to-back ventilation, with vents located on the back of the unit.

 When you install an ice machine, it’s imperative you provide plenty of space for air to escape.
 We suggest you clear at least a foot and a half of space on all sides of the ice machine (that includes the ceiling).
 If you’re working with little space, at the very least, make sure you give your high volume ice machine a foot and a half of room.

 Don’t Stack Things on Your Ice Maker

 Clutter around an ice maker is one problem we witness too often.
 Employees don’t have room to store boxes or other objects, so they use the ice machine as an additional shelf.
 As sturdy as ice makers are, avoid doing this at all costs.

 When people stack boxes and other objects on an ice machine, they can block airflow like a wall or ceiling, creating a microclimate.
 Leave the clutter in your closet, not your ice machine!

 Ice makers can provide you with plenty of ice for years to come – but you have to take care of them.
 Make sure your unit has plenty of room to operate and you install it in a room with 70-degree air temperature.
-Following these guidelines will ensure your ice machine will continue to provide you with maximum ice production and minimal problems.
+Following these guidelines will ensure your industrial ice machine will continue to provide you with maximum ice production and minimal problems.

 Automatic Icemakers has years of experience installing and maintaining ice machines.
-When you lease an ice machine from us, not only can you be sure you get a proper ice maker installation, but we’ll also provide biannual preventive maintenance to keep it in top shape!
+When you lease a ice machine from us, not only can you be sure you get a proper ice maker installation, but we’ll also provide biannual preventive maintenance to keep it in top shape!
 Give us a call at (773) 975-2005 to get in contact with our sales team.